ghcdr/updatehub-docs/docs/updatehub-cloud.md

 ![product modal](../img/dashboard/modalProduct.png)

 You should choose a *Product* name and who will have control over it by choosing  *Owner* (*Me* or a *Organization*) of the product.

+!!! danger "Attention"
-Bear in the mind that after you create a product you can not deleted it, so have sure you are choosing the correct owner.
+	Bear in the mind that after you create a *Product* you can not renamed or deleted it, and you can not transfer it to a organization or vice versa, so have sure you are choosing the correct name and  the owner.

-!!! warning "Important"
-	If you want to create a *Product* that you will use in a single job, just select the product owner as *Me*, but remember that you can not transfer the *Products* to the organization or vice versa.

 ![](../img/dashboard/accesskey.png)

-After the *Product* has been created a *Unique Identifier Number* is generated to identify it.
+After the *Product* has been created a *Unique Identifier Number* \(*UPDATEHUB_PRODUCT_UID*\) is generated to identify it.
 This number, should be added to your build in order to allow the **UpdateHub** agent, which runs inside the target device, to communicate with the **UpdateHub Cloud**.

-For convenience, you can add the *UPDATEHUB_PRODUCT_UID* to your  *build/conf/local.conf* configuration file when prototyping.
-However, as this is a information that will be permanent for the whole product life cycle, it should be put inside your distribution configuration file, or image recipe.

-The *UPDATEHUB_PRODUCT_UID* will be shown to you when you create your product inside the management server.
 It will look as:

 ```
 UPDATEHUB_PRODUCT_UID = "05344b71c3e9f8..."
 ```

+For convenience, you can add the *UPDATEHUB_PRODUCT_UID* to your  *build/conf/local.conf* configuration file when prototyping.

+However, as this is a information that will be permanent for the whole product life cycle, it should be put inside your distribution configuration file, or image recipe.

 After you press the *OK* button you will be into the *Products* screen where you can see all your *Product*, *Rollouts*, *Devices* and *Packages*.

 ![First Product Screen](../img/getting-started/productscreen.png)